attempt-this-online/attempt-this-online/docs/contributing.md

      byte counter in the frontend to assume all characters comprise one byte (rather than using UTF-8))
    - se_class (provide this only if StackExchange has built-in syntax highlighting for the language; this will be added when a CGCC post template is generated.
 See [here](https://meta.stackexchange.com/q/184108) for details)
-3. Create a runner script in `runners/`.
+3. Create a runner script in `runners/`, named the same as the key in `languages.json`.
 Here is an example showing the general idea:

 ```sh
 #!/bin/sh